carloshabekost/BPMNAnalysis/README.md

     The module allows as an input parameter an empty list of files, but must have an output location specified.
 This is by design.

-    WARNING: This module overwrites any file with the same name as the output.
+    WARNING: This module overwrites any file with the same name as the output (unless it would be the exact same; in that case, it leaves the previous file as is and does not write a new one).